FROM THE MASTERS OF

 One of the most eclectic and prolific artists in the history of progressive rock, Steven Wilson has teamed up with award-winning producer Doug Rogers to deliver you the complete toolkit for creating dramatic and terrifying soundscapes.
 You’ll find no shortage of Steven’s most innovative sounds which will inspire film composers, songwriters, and any musicians interested in creating an intense cinematic experience for listeners.
 Steven Wilson and Doug Rogers have designed a rich palette of samples immediately ready for your use.
 All you need to do is open Ghostwriter and acquaint yourself with this massive library of carefully crafted sounds and then you can easily take it from there.

 Even if you prefer designing your own sounds for every project, Ghostwriter presents a wealth of opportunities for creative layering, deforming, and inspiration to keep you on track while you build them.
 Once you’re done mangling, you’ll have a result that’s distinctly different from the sample you started with.
-You still get the joy of creating unique sounds nearly from scratch, and this is the perfect asset to make your workflow faster and smoother.

 Looking to create dark, atmospheric, ethereal effects that no synth or pedal can reproduce?
 Ghostwriter’s extensive collection of 576 guitars offers enough recordings and effect chains to liquify, crystallize, and decimate any sound you can think of.
 Choose from Dirty, EBow, LoFi li and more, and begin mangling and stretching to your heart’s content.